adeelbarki/udacity_item_catalog/README.md

 _Note_ : _This file must be placed in the same folder with run.py_

-* Add client id in template/login.html at `data-clientid="your-client-id"`
+* Don't forget to add client id in template/login.html at `data-clientid="your-client-id-from-google"`

 ## Initiate Virtual Enivornment

-Before running the code make sure to start virtual environment.
+Before running the application make sure to start virtual environment.

-Make sure to you are in the item catalog directory
+Make sure you are in the item catalog directory

 `$ cd udacity_item_catalog`

 Run virtual environment using following command

-`$ . venv/bin/activate` ( _To deactivate environmonet just execute coomand `deactivate` in command line_ )
+`$ . venv/bin/activate` ( _To deactivate environmonet just execute comand `deactivate` in command line_ )

 ## Run the code